FuriousGeorgeVII/galada/_pages/about.md

 #### Travel
 <small>15 Countries and Counting</small>

 I am lucky enough to have the privilege of being able to travel and explore the world.
 I am always in awe of different landscapes, foods, architecture and culture that travelling lets me experience.
-I hope that through my life the number of counties I will visit will continuously grow and the experiences that I will have will forever be memorable.
+I hope that through my life the number of countries I will visit will continuously grow and the experiences that I will have will forever be memorable.